module Kwparse:sig..end

 Err of |

-module type LEX =sig
+LEX.tablemodule type LEX =sig..end

-module type TRACE =sig
+module type TRACE =sig..end

 module Make:

-and returning a parser implementation.
+Lex and a tracer T and returning a parser implementation.

-Pass it your LEX
+Pass it your LEX implementation.

 module NoTrace:

-This is optional; you can implement your LEX.table
+This is optional; you can implement your LEX.table however you

 like: pattern matching, actual 2-dimensional array, etc. However,